We all know that the marijuana plant is usually blue right? haha

 Useful Tips to Know

 I know it’s easier to control when you grow your cannabis plants indoors in a controlled environment, but it’s also more expensive.
-Purple plants can be grown outdoors if you are on a budget, but please note that they are more fragile and require more care then green plants.
+Purple plants can be grown outdoors if you are on a budget, but please note that they are more fragile and require more care than green plants.

 Ask your local dealer about which soil they recommend especially for growing purple buds, and check with them which fertilizers are the best too as you might have to use different fertilizers than the one you are currently using for your regular cannabis plants.
+If your local dealer can’t help find a purple flower, try GrassDoor Cannabis Delivery services.
+They might have the right purple flower in stock.

-I hope you found this article useful, thanks for reading and have a nice day!
+I hope you found this article useful, thanks for reading, and have a nice day!